 And so then he's elected.

-And then on election night, November 8, 2016, there is a state of shock collectively in the left-wing media in this country.
+And on election night, November 8, 2016, there is a state of shock collectively in the left-wing media in this country.

-I mean, you look, they look stunned.
+I mean, they look stunned.

 Darren Headlight looks not believing what they're even reporting.

-And then it becomes a long winding road now through a year of delegitimizing and doing everything possible to stop the president from achieving the agenda that he wanted to achieve.
+And then it becomes a long, winding road now through a year of delegitimizing and doing everything possible to stop the president from achieving the agenda that he wanted to achieve.

 And in spite of that, look at the year 2017 turned out to be.